THE STUDY OF PHILOSOPHY

 - People with college degrees in philosophy have better long-term salary prospects than those with majors in many other disciplines, including biology, history, business, communication, English, public relations, psychology, and sociology.
 See Philosophy Pays, Majors That Pay You Back, and especially Salary Increase by Major.

-- An undergraduate major or minor in philosophy provides excellent preparation for professional training in fields as diverse as law, library science, management, and medicine, as well as for jobs that require critical and constructive thinking.
+- An undergraduate major or minor in philosophy provides excellent preparation for professional training in fields as diverse as law, library science, management, medicine, nursing, and clinical psychology, as well as for jobs that require critical and constructive thinking - including (among others) administration, consulting, editing, journalism, public service, research, and business, institutional, nonprofit, or political leadership.

 - There are no publicly available data on the recent performance of philosophy majors on the MCAT, which is required for admission to medical school, but historical information suggests that they also tend to register higher scores on this test.
 The Association of American Medical Colleges is introducing a new MCAT test in 2015.
 This test will apply to students who enter college as freshmen in Fall 2012 or later.
 On the evidence of the sample questions that have been published, pre-med students who take one or more courses in philosophy will be well prepared for questions in the new test on critical analysis and reasoning skills - see questions 5-9 in Sample Questions.